JulianG/juliangaramendy.dev/public/blog/null-checking/index.md

 title: Null Checking in TypeScript
 date: '2019-02-05'
 type: 'blog-post'
+description: 'Following up on the previous post about avoiding non-null-assertion operator, I think it would be good to see some examples of null checking in TypeScript.'
 ---

-Following up on the previous gist about [avoiding non-null-assertion operator](https://gist.github.com/JulianG/18af9b9ff582764a87639d61d4587da1/) I think it would be good to see some examples of null checking in TypeScript.
+Following up on the previous post about [avoiding non-null-assertion operator](/blog/avoiding-non-null-assertions), I think it would be good to see some examples of null checking in TypeScript.

 Assumming we're using TypeScript with `--strictNullChecks`, and that this is what a banana looks like:
 ```typescript